Should I be worried about ISP privacy?

 Use HTTPS encryption

-Now a feature on most websites, HTTPS encryption plays a crucial part in maintaining your ISP privacy.
-While your internet service provider will still be able to see that you’ve visited a particular website, that’s all they can see.
+Now a feature on most websites, HTTPS encryption plays a crucial part in ISP privacy.
+While your ISP still knows when you visited a particular website, that’s all they can see.

-Where HTTPS is in place, they’re unable to see which individual pages you visit or any information you submit.
-This certainly doesn’t keep your browsing totally private from your internet service provider, but it prevents the unnecessary transmission of data.
-It also stops them from being able to snoop on exactly what you do once you’ve arrived on a given website.
+When HTTPS is in place, ISPs are unable to see which individual pages you visit or information you submit.
+And while this doesn’t provide complete protection, it does help prevent the unnecessary transmission of data.
+It also stops ISPs from snooping on exactly what you do once you’re on a given website.

-Where the option exists, always choose to opt-out of any cookie-like trackers or behavioral monitoring utilized by your internet service provider.
+Where the option exists, always opt-out of cookie-like trackers or behavioral monitoring used by your internet service provider.

-These should be an opt-in feature in the first instance, depending on your ISP, but it’s always a good idea to check.
-This is especially true if another member of your household may have opted in at some point, inadvertently or otherwise, without your knowledge.
+While your ISP should always offer an opt-in feature, it’s always a good idea to check.
+This is especially true if you or someone else opted in at some point without your knowledge.

 Adjust your domain name system settings

-Your domain name system—or DNS—settings determine how you and your devices are identified, both on your own network or networks, and on the wider internet.
+Your domain name system (DNS) settings determine how you and your devices are identified on your own network and on the wider internet.

-Instead of using your internet service provider’s default DNS settings, explore third-party providers such as OpenDNS.
-By separating your DNS and ISP, you automatically become harder to track.
+Instead of using your ISP’s default DNS settings, explore third-party providers such as OpenDNS.
+By separating your DNS and ISP, you become harder to track.

-If you’ve reviewed your internet service provider’s privacy rules and you’re not happy with how you’re being tracked or the ways in which your data is being used, change companies.
+If you review your ISP’s privacy rules and you’re not happy with how they are using your data, change companies.

-Smaller ISPs, in particular, are now proud to promote the fact that they specifically do not collect users’ browsing data as a part of their service provision.
+Smaller ISPs, in particular, are often proud to promote that they do not collect users’ browsing data as a part of their service.

-More privacy-focused internet service providers are constantly on the lookout for new customers, so there may also be a deal to be had in the process.
-Look to reduce your monthly ISP cost, and, if you’re still concerned about your privacy, consider spending the difference on one of the following ISP privacy services for added peace of mind.
+And because more privacy-focused ISPs are on the lookout for new customers, there may also be a deal available in the process.
+Look to reduce your monthly ISP cost.
+If you’re still concerned about your privacy, consider spending the difference on one of the following ISP privacy services.

 ISP privacy services

-Generally made available on a subscription basis, a virtual private network or VPN can offer privacy and security beyond that provided by, for example, HTTPS encryption and private web browsers.
+Generally available on a subscription basis, a virtual private network or VPN can offer privacy beyond that what’s available with HTTPS encryption and private web browsers.

-What’s more, not only does a VPN protect you and your computer or laptop’s privacy, it also helps to protect other devices on your network like cell phones, tablets, and internet-enabled equipment such as digital assistants.
+What’s more: VPNs don’t only protect you and your laptop’s privacy.
+They also help protect other devices on your network, including cell phones, tablets, and other connected equipment like digital assistants.

-By creating a secure connection between you and your devices and the websites and internet-enabled pieces of equipment that you rely on, you’re largely protected from the prying eyes of your ISP.
+By creating a secure connection between you, your devices and the equipment you rely on, you’re largely protected from the prying eyes of your ISP.

-This is doubly true when your VPN is configured to use proxy servers.
-In this instance, your internet service provider will only be able to see you connecting to these servers.
-Beyond that, they’re completely in the dark and have no visibility of your ultimate browsing destinations.
+This is even more true when your VPN is configured for proxy servers.
+In this instance, your ISP csan only see you connecting to these servers.
+Beyond that, they’re completely in the dark.

 Internet privacy companies

-Companies now exist focused chiefly or even exclusively on the internet privacy of their customers.
+Many companies now focus exclusively on the internet privacy of their customers.
 This includes assisting with, among other concerns, ISP privacy.

-DuckDuckGo, for example, offers its users the ability to more regularly use encrypted connections.
+DuckDuckGo, for example, offers users the ability to more regularly use encrypted connections.

-The company proudly empowers its users to take control of their personal information online.
-It also offers a number of applications and web browser extensions to protect them from snooping third parties, such as Google and social networks like Facebook, Instagram, and Twitter.
+The company proudly empowers users to take control of their personal information online.
+It also offers a number of applications and web extensions to protect from snooping third parties.
+These may include Google and social networks like Facebook, Instagram, and Twitter.

-At InternetPrivacy.com, we provide world-class online reputation and privacy solutions to protect you, and, at the same time, rid the web of negative information.
-Employed by clients around the world, we work hard to help them safeguard against the growing range of threats posed by the internet and its use.
+At InternetPrivacy.com, we provide world-class online reputation and privacy solutions to protect you.
+We also rid the web of negative information.
+Employed by clients around the world, we work hard to safeguard against the growing threatscape posed by the internet.

-In addition to being expertly equipped to assist you in your ISP privacy measures, we can also help to remove negative information from the web, suppress harmful or unwanted Google results, repair your reputation as it stands online, monitor your presence on social media around the clock, and more.
+In addition to achieving ISP privacy, we also help to remove negative information from the web, repair search results, monitor your social media presence, and more.

 In a world of show and tell, InternetPrivacy.com values privacy at its core.
-Your privacy and reputation are two of your most valuable assets, and at InternetPrivacy.com, we make sure that they’re both handled with absolute care and attention.
+Your privacy and reputation are some of your most valuable assets.
+And at InternetPrivacy.com, we make sure they get the care and attention they deserve.

-For a free, no-obligation analysis of your current online reputation and ISP privacy measures, contact our expert team of software gurus, legal professionals, and analysts by calling 866-349-0130 now.
+For a free, no-obligation analysis of your online reputation and ISP privacy, contact our privacy team today.